-When setting the threshold, Member States have to ensure that at least 97% of their dispatches by value and 93% (95% up to 2013) of their arrivals by value are covered.
-Businesses above the threshold are the providers of statistical information (PSIs) in Intrastat.
+When setting the threshold, Member States have to ensure that at least 97 % of their dispatches by value and 93% (95% up to 2013) of their arrivals by value are covered.
+Businesses above the threshold are the providers of statistical use a simplified commodity code.
+The trade reported by these PSIs may cover at most 6% of total trade.